Promo code SPRING2022 will be automatically applied at checkout!

 Symptoms of Type 2 Diabetes

 The symptoms of type 2 diabetes may develop slowly over time, and some people with the condition may not experience any symptoms at all.
-However, some of the most common symptoms of type 2 diabetes include:
+But, some of the most common symptoms of type 2 diabetes include:

 • Polydipsia, or increased thirst